Causality and the Interpretation of Quantum Mechanics: Schr odinger's cat paradox and A Possible Interpretation of Quantum Mechanics

 A natural follow-up question arises: where does the probability in quantum mechanics come from?
-Looking back, the reason why probability was used to describe experimental results in the early days of quantum mechanics was that experiments with the same initial setup yielded different results.
+Looking back, the reason why probability was used to describe experimental results in the early days of quantum mechanics was that experiments with the same ``initial setup" yielded different results.
 Only by statistically analyzing the results of multiple experiments could patterns emerge.
-In fact, however, the initial state of each experiment is different.
-The initial setup includes the quantum state of the system being measured and the state of the detector (including the measuring device and the environment), but the state of the detector is a ``macroscopic state", and a ``macroscopic state" can correspond to multiple quantum states.
+In fact, however, the initial quantum state of each experiment is different.
+The ``initial setup" includes the quantum state of the system being measured and the macroscopic state of the detector, but a macroscopic state can correspond to multiple quantum states.
 Because we cannot control that every atom and molecule in the macroscopic detector remains unchanged, the initial quantum state of the entire system is not the same in each repeated experiment, which leads to the randomness of measurement results.
-Just like tossing a coin, although the entire process follows classical mechanics, the initial state varies each time, resulting in different outcomes for the coin's orientation.
-Ref. \cite{Schonfeld2021} formulates a mechanism for how the first droplet in a cloud chamber track arises, making no reference to quantum measurement axioms.
-This provides a specific example illustrating that randomness comes from initial conditions.
+Ref. \cite{Schonfeld2021} formulates a mechanism for how the first droplet in a cloud chamber track arises, which provides a concrete example illustrating that the randomness of detection outcomes originates from the initial conditions that include the quantum state of the detector itself.
 The physics of a Geiger counter and a cloud chamber have a lot in common, then similar analysis can be applied to a Geiger counter as well \cite{Schonfeld2023}.

 If we toss a coin multiple times and statistically analyze the results, we can obtain a stable probability distribution, from which we can extract some information about the coin.
 For example, if the probability of landing heads up is not $1/2$, it indicates that the coin may be asymmetric.
 In quantum mechanics, measurements follow a similar principle.
 Through multiple repetitions of experiments and statistical analysis of the results, the randomness of the initial state can be averaged out, revealing information that remains constant across each experiment.
 Since the state of the system being measured remains the same in each experiment, the randomness inherent in the detector itself is averaged out, thereby revealing information about the system being measured.